Online publications: What kinds of legal hurdles do archives face?

 Archives not only collect archival materials, they also secure it.
 In addition, they ensure that their archival holdings are available in keeping with certain conditions.
 Traditionally, archival holdings have been viewed on site and by a manageable number of people.
 However, a digital presence is now essential for archives, as only in this way can they ensure modern means of access to their materials and justify their existence.
 Archives that do not publish any archival holdings online not only risk their existence, but also their function.

-the same time.
+With digitisation and the option to publish on the Internet, old legal hurdles are becoming relevant again, while new ones are emerging at the same time.
 First of all, there is the fundamental question of what archives are permitted to make accessible online and in what form that is allowed to take place.

 But there are also other questions: Who holds which copyrights to the archival materials?
 What is the situation as regards data protection and the protection of privacy?
 How do licenses and agreements have to be structured?